lowcodeunit/public-web-blog/docs/getting-started/viewing-your-device-data.md

 #### Telemetry Sync

 Each of the dashboard views is powered by the telemetry sync.
 The sync is responsible for preloading a set of telemetry based on the settings in this section.
-It will only run for 30 minutes at a time, and must be restarted after that.
+It will only run for 30 minutes at a time, and must be restarted after that (the last loaded data will stay in sync once disabled).
 At the top of the Devices Telemetry section are the settings for the majority of the telemetry sync.

 ![Devices Telemetry Header](/img/screenshots/dashboard-devices-telemetry-header.png)

 Here you'll find the toggle that enables and disables the telemetry sync.
-Every time it is enabled (or that the connection refreshes while enabled), a fresh 30 minute sync window is started.
+Every time it is enabled, a fresh 30 minute sync window is started.
 You can control the rate at which the sync refreshes by selecting one of the values in the drop down.
 In addition, you'll find a status indicator and last synced date in the top left.

 #### Telemetry Table

 When first connecting your devices, this is a great place to start seeing your data.
-A new row will show up for each message sent for any of your devices (and will include emulated data when enabled).
+A new row will show up for each message sent for any of your devices (and will include emulated telemetry data as well, when enabled).

 ![Devices Telemetry Table](/img/screenshots/dashboard-devices-telemetry-table.png)

 The telemetry row provides only your Device ID and the time at which the message was processed.
-The system is dynamic in terms of how the payload can come in, so to see what real data is flowing though you'll have to either copy or expand the payload.
+The system is dynamic in terms of how the payload can come in, so to see what real data is flowing through you'll have to either copy or expand the payload.

 To quickly copy the payload of one of your messages, use the <img src="/img/screenshots/icon-telemetry-copy-payload.png" class="text-image" /> button.
 Using the <img src="/img/screenshots/icon-telemetry-expand-payload.png" class="text-image" /> button will expand the row to show the raw payload of the message.

 <img src="/img/screenshots/dashboard-devices-telemetry-table-payload.png" />

+Finally, you can use the paging controls at the bottom to determine how many telemetry records are in each response, and to work through the pages.

 :::note